Mariani-code/SentinelCall/README.md

      ```bash
      npm install
      ```
-   - Start the backend server:
+   - Start the backend server,you may need to adjust the port the backend is listening on depending on your local setup:
      ```bash
      node index.js
      ```